 REASON: What about the Silent Majority types?

 RIMMER: Well, especially at the lower middle class level, I would say that to make the mental adjustment to live this way is beyond them.
 Their whole monogamous system is based on getting married—and then the man goes down to the barroom and watches television and the wife stays home.
-And the relationship of the male to the female in the lower income groups is considerably different from ours, despite Women's Liberation, which is working its way down to where
+And the relationship of the male to the female in the lower income groups is considerably different from ours, despite Women's Liberation, which is working its way down to where it's going to change things.

 REASON: Isn't Women's Liberation primarily a concern of college-educated people?